apiato/documentation/docs/optional-components/events.md

 ## Handling an Event
 You can handle jobs on dispatching an event.

-To do so you need to implement one of the following interfaces:
+To do so, you need to implement one of the following interfaces:

 `Apiato\Core\Abstracts\Events\Interfaces\ShouldHandleNow`